cocomice/EDSS_dep_framework/README.md

 ## 2. Adapt configuration files

-All configuration files are stored under folder of `config`, where

-- `shinyproxy/application.yml` is the configuration file for ShinyProxy;
+The following two files need to be adapted:

+- `config/shinyproxy/application.yml` for configuring the Shiny apps;
+- `docker-compose.yml` for configuring the secured Internet access to your server;

 ### ShinyProxy configuration